Zious11/vegas/nfl-betting-method-draftkings-first-las-vegas.md

 ## Price Edge & Closing Line Value (CLV)
 - **CLV definition**: Your bet price vs the market’s final (closing) price.
 Positive CLV predicts skill and future profitability.
-- **Practice**: Use DraftKings as your primary book and price benchmark where legal.
-In Nevada, shop Circa, Westgate, Caesars/WH, BetMGM, STN, South Point, Boyd and compare against the DK price—execute locally only when the local price matches or improves your DK benchmark.
+- **Practice**: Use DraftKings and FanDuel as your primary books and price benchmarks where legal.
+In Nevada, shop Circa, Westgate, Caesars/WH, BetMGM, STN, South Point, Boyd and compare against the DK/FD prices—execute locally only when the local price matches or improves your DK/FD benchmark.
 - **Reduced juice**: Prefer -108/-105 vs -110 when possible; lowers the hold you must overcome.
 - **Tracking**: Log your bet price and the close; aim to beat the close consistently.